signon-project/wp4-text2gloss/README.md

 ## Generating and evaluating glosses from files

-Two utility scripts have been creatied to facilitate batch generation of glosses as well as evaluation of the generated glosses.
+Two utility scripts have been created to facilitate batch generation of glosses as well as evaluation of the generated glosses.
 They are installed automatically after you install this library, but you will have to install it with its `evaluate` option: